 - 6.1 The Coastal West Sussex and Greater Brighton Strategic Planning Board was established with the intent of identifying the extent of housing need and looking at options to meet it.
-To facilitate cross-boundary cooperation in addressing the issue, a joint Housing Study (Duty to Cooperate)29 has been produced by the local authorities that comprise the Coastal West Sussex and Greater Brighton Strategic Planning Board30. - 6.2 The study pulls together evidence from a range of individual studies produced by each authority to provide a consistent and objective assessment of housing requirements in each authority and across the Sussex Coast HMA addressing the need and demand for market and affordable housing. - 6.3 The study concludes that the Sussex Coast HMA is highly unlikely to be able to deliver the full level of required housing development in light of the significant environmental, landscape and infrastructure constraints to development which exist.
-Strategic infrastructure constraints in the Sussex Coast HMA are still those which were identified and tested through the development of the South East Plan - particularly capacity issues along the A27, around the Chichester Bypass, Arundel and Worthing, as well as the A259.
+To facilitate cross-boundary cooperation in addressing the issue, a joint Housing Study (Duty to Cooperate) has been produced by the local authorities that comprise the Coastal West Sussex and Greater Brighton Strategic Planning Board. - 6.2 The study pulls together evidence from a range of individual studies produced by each authority to provide a consistent and objective assessment of housing requirements in each authority and across the Sussex Coast HMA addressing the need and demand for market and affordable housing. - 6.3 The study concludes that the Sussex Coast HMA is highly unlikely to be able to deliver the full level of required housing development in light of the significant environmental, landscape and infrastructure constraints to development which exist.
+Strategic infrastructure constraints in the Sussex Coast HMA are still those which were identified and tested through the development of the South East Plan particularly capacity issues along the A27, around the Chichester Bypass, Arundel and Worthing, as well as the A259.
 Equally there are a number of more local routes which are at or near capacity. - 6.4 There is agreement between the Coastal West Sussex and Greater Brighton authorities that the evidence shows that, collectively, they are unable to meet the full objectively assessed housing needs.
-Current evidence implies that it may be feasible to accommodate a maximum of around 75% of the assessed level of need across the sub-region31. - 6.5 The most significant shortfall against objectively assessed needs is expected to arise in the area of the sub-region centred on the City of Brighton and Hove, including Lewes district, Adur and Worthing.
-This is primarily a function of geography with limited development potential in the areas between the national park and the sea. - This situation persists from that which existed during the preparation of the 6.6 South East Plan (now revoked), which resulted in the South East Plan's housing requirements for the authorities in the Sussex Coast HMA being set at least 27-30% below demographic projections32. - 6.7 In August 2013 a meeting took place between the Council, SDNPA, the West Sussex district/borough councils and Brighton and Hove City Council.
-The purpose of the meeting was to discuss a way forward, in accordance with the
+Current evidence implies that it may be feasible to accommodate a maximum of around 75% of the assessed level of need across the sub-region.

-29 Housing Study (Duty to Cooperate), GL Hearn (2013)
+&lt;sup>31 Housing Study (Duty to Cooperate), GL Hearn (2013)

-30 Arun District Council; Chichester District Council; Worthing Borough Council; Adur District Council; Brighton & Hove City Council, Lewes District Council and the South Downs National Park Authority.
+&lt;sup>32 Arun District Council; Chichester District Council; Worthing Borough Council; Adur District Council; Brighton & Hove City Council, Lewes District Council and the South Downs National Park Authority